 The Bounty Garden program is designed to provide a supportive framework for a gardener of any level of expertise so that he or she can participate successfully in this community service effort.
-The Program includes four parts – the Gardening Program; the public education programs; the public display area; and, the Board of Directors – which work in tandem to ensure every gardener’s success.
+The Program includes three parts – the Gardening Program; the public education programs; and, the Garden Directors – which work in tandem to ensure every gardener’s success.

 I. The Gardener and the Gardening Program: Step-by-Step Plan